yashdev9274/Web3-Developer-Path/README.md

 [Ethereum](https://ethereum.org/en/) is a decentralized open-source blockchain system that features its own cryptocurrency, Ether.
 ETH works as a platform for numerous other cryptocurrencies, as well as for the execution of decentralized smart contracts.

+Ethereum was first described in a 2013 whitepaper by Vitalik Buterin.
+Buterin, along with other co-founders, secured funding for the project in an online public crowd sale in the summer of 2014.
+The project team managed to raise $18.3 million in Bitcoin, and Ethereum’s price in the Initial Coin Offering (ICO) was $0.311, with over 60 million Ether sold.
+Taking Ethereum’s price now, this puts the return on investment (ROI) at an annualized rate of over 270%, essentially almost quadrupling your investment every year since the summer of 2014.

 </details>

 <details>